eoghano4321/CycUL-Path/Backend/route-calculator/src/main/java/com/example/route_calculator/README.md

 ## Run
 - Use `mvn spring-boot:run` to start the application
-- Use `mvn spring-boot:run --Dfresh` to start the application with a fresh graph
+- Use `mvn spring-boot:run -Dfresh` to start the application with a fresh graph